select-8/mock-bigthief-htmlsite/README.md

 I wanted to use a serif font for banner headings like the band's name on the home page, and sans serif for content paragraphs.

-I choose Cinzal as my serif font, I think using a serif gives a sense of grandeur to the title and fits with the band's brand.
+I choose Cinzal as my serif font.
+Using a serif gives a sense of grandeur to the title and fits with the band's brand.

 Google fonts suggested Lato as a complimenting font.

+The formatting of the text and some decoration on the quotes section of the music page proved to be the most challenging aspect I faced in terms of type.

+I would have liked to have been able to do more with the video titles.

+The store page makes heavy use of Font Awesome icons.
+Ideally, I would have custom made some SVGs that better suited the band's persona.
+Saying that, in general, I think the quad approach to the design works best on this page.

 #### Images

-The home page image was chosen for its natural vibe as well as for the colours which fit the overall tone of the site The tour page was chosen to give a sense of the atmosphere a user can expect at one of Big Thief's shows i.e. up close, intense and intimate.
+The home page image was chosen for its clear and natural portrayal of the group.
+The tone and form of the image informed the overall aesthetic of the site.
+The tour page was chosen to give a sense of the atmosphere a user can expect at one of Big Thief's shows i.e. up close, intense and intimate.

 ## FEATURES

 #### Navbar
-Bootstrap component.
-Fixed.
-Collapses to dropdown for mobile screens.
+This is a Bootstrap component.
+Fixed to the top of the screen, it collapses to dropdown for mobile screens.
+I choose to justify the link text across the bar to give that sense of symmetry and balance to the site.
+I did play with the idea of setting the button itself in the centre of the navbar but this just looked a bit weird.
-Allows users to easily jump from one page to another
+As it is, I feel the navigation allows users to easily jump from one page to another and back without any confusion.

 #### Footer

+Apart from using W3Schools CSS for the drop up effect and reappropriating some Whiskey Drop code for the modal and using Font Awesome icons, the footer is 100% custom built!
-Has social icons as block text which collapse to a social button drop-up for mobile.
-This feature allows users to navigate to the band's social sites in a new tab.
-It also has a Wikipedia link because in the strategy and scope stages it was decided that a ream of biography text did not fit with the band's brand.
+On the right, we have some social icons as block text which collapse to a social button drop-up for mobile.
+On the left, we have a mailing icon which houses a modal pop-up form.
+This responsive feature allows users to navigate to the band's social sites in a new tab.

+The block stacking means, for the most part, the icons will not overlay the content on medium to large screens.

+The Wikipedia link meets the needs of the new user outlined in the user stories above.
+It also meets the needs of the owner in keeping content inline with the persona of the band.

 Has a mailing icon which has a modal form pop up on click.